 We believe that the BAD Toolkit is a brilliant change adoption tool and that when used it can streamline organisational change by ensuring that investment is spent in the optimal areas.

-This is why we have released the tools within the BAD Toolkit as open source so that you are free to use and improve on it, rather than hiding it behind a subscription model or keeping it as restricted intellectual property under a copyright framework.
+This is why we have released the tools within the BAD Toolkit so that you are free to use and improve on it, rather than hiding it behind a subscription model or keeping it as restricted intellectual property under a heavy copyright framework.

 We are clear in our shared vision.